Arboreal models and their stability: Introduction

 The initial goal of this program is to determine when a Weinstein manifold can be deformed to have an arboreal skeleton, i.e.~a skeleton which is a stratified Lagrangian with arboreal singularities.
 The main results of \cite{AGEN20b} show this can be achieved for polarized Weinstein manifolds, and moreover, the resulting arboreal space determines the ambient Weinstein manifold.
 The current paper provides essential local results underlying these global developments, as will be discussed below.

-The class of arboreal singularities was first defined by the third author in the paper ~\cite{N13} by means of explicit local models.
-It was extended to signed arboreal singularities by Starkston in the paper~\cite{St18}.
-In the current paper, we address the problem of constructing canonical models within this class with the following key properties.
-First, they should be {\em closed under the geometric operations} set out in Definition~\ref{def:arb intr} immediately below.
-Second, they should be {\em determined up to ambient symplectomorphism} by their combinatorial type.
-The class of arboreal singularities as studied in ~\cite{N13} and ~\cite{St18} satisfies the first but not the second property: those with the same combinatorial type may only be related by deformation.
-This is strong enough for many applications, for example calculating some invariants.
-However, the {\em homeomorphism} type of an arboreal skeleta does not determine in general the symplectomorphism type of the ambient manifold even if the skeleton is smooth (e.g. see \cite{Ab12}).
-On the other hand, it is not even possible to discuss the {\em diffeomorphism} type before establishing canonical models.
-Moreover, these models naturally appear in the dictionary between polarized Weinstein manifolds and arboreal skeleta established in \cite{AGEN20b}.
-Due to the central role of these canonical models, we will typically refer to them as arboreal singularities; other members of the more general class will not play a role in this paper or its sequels.
+The class of arboreal singularities was first defined by the third author in the paper ~\cite{N13} for abstract $n$-dimensional complexes (without any smooth structure).
+Their Lagrangian and Legendrian realizations were also exhibited in ~\cite{N13} by means of explicit models.
+In ~\cite{St18} and \cite{E18} these models were further decorated by signs.
+It is important to point out that the definition in ~\cite{N13} fixes only the {\em homeomorphism}, and not {\em diffeomorphism} type of the singularity.
+While this is sufficient for many applications, for example calculating of some invariants, the {\em homeomorphism} type of an arboreal skeleta does not determine in general the symplectomorphism type of the ambient manifold, even if the skeleton is smooth (e.g. see ~\cite{Ab12}).
+On the other hand, it is not even possible to discuss the problem of whether the symplectic topology of the Weinstein manifold is determined by its skeleton before establishing canonical up to symplectomorphism local models of singularities.

+We prove in the current paper that the singularities in the class of {\em signed arboreal Lagrangian and Legendrian singularities} introduced by Definition \ref{def:arb intr} below are {\em determined up to ambient symplectomorphism} by their combinatorial type, and present their canonical models.
+The uniqueness problem was not even considered in the prior papers on this subject.

 We find it surprising that there is a solution to the problem of finding such canonical models.
 Indeed, we do not know any other sufficiently large classes of Lagrangian singularities which admit a discrete classification up to ambient symplectomorphism.
 Following Definition~\ref{def:arb intr}, given a choice of canonical model, if we take its Legendrian lift, apply a contactomorphism taking it into generic position, and then form its Liouville cone, we must once again obtain a canonical model.
-For this to hold, we must rectify any possible degrees of freedom introduced by the contactomorphism, and thus show there are only finitely many resulting configurations.
-The Stability Theorem \ref{thm:unique-signed}, which is our main result, solves this problem.
-Indeed, its proof is a systematic procedure to rectify the relevant class of contactomorphisms.
+This is essentially equivalent to the statement that any sufficiently small deformation of a Legendrian model by a contactomorphism of $PT^*\R^n$ can be realized by an element of a smaller subgroup of contactomorphisms formed by contact lifts of diffeomorphisms of $(\R^n,0)$.